 But you need to push a little harder and see if it is actually true.

-Test 1: When was the last time you had a time of prayer and meditation with your Chevy’s auto manual?
+Test 1: When was the last time you prayed and meditated with your Chevy’s auto manual?

 Think about what you really want people to do with their car’s manual.
 Do they do anything like what a Christian does with the Bible?